jkomoros/boardgame/TUTORIAL.md

 encodes information about how the various values parent into one another to form a tree.
 You can learn more about how a TreeEnum works in the package doc for the enum package.

-The whole library (including the moves sub-package) will interpret PhaseEnums that also happen to be TreeEnums specially.
+The whole library (including the moves sub-package) will interpret phaseEnums that also happen to be TreeEnums specially.
 They'll make sure, for example, that the delegate.CurrentPhase() is never in a non-leaf node phase.
 Also, moves.Default().Legal() will interpret a move that applies in a certain phase to